w93163red/linux-vm-tools/README.md

 # Repo Overview
-This repository is the home of a set of bash scripts that enable and configure an enhanced session mode on Linux VM -- especially for Kali Linux -- for Hyper-V.
+This repository is the home of a set of bash scripts that enable and configure an enhanced session mode on Linux VM -- Debian, Ubuntu and Kali Linux -- for Hyper-V.

 # For Kali-Linux Users.
 This project's code has merged to https://gitlab.com/kalilinux/packages/kali-tweaks/-/blob/kali/master/helpers/hyperv-enhanced-mode <br />